vellichorsys/vellichorsys/README.md

 The Doctor | they/he/it | Adult

-Plural, otherkin, fictionkin, furry.

 Not a big talker, more of a people watcher and occasional jokester.
-I don't roleplay or anything.
-Love to make fan ponies tho!
+I don't roleplay "seriously" or anything.
+Love to make fan ponies and crack jokes in character sometimes but that's kinda it.
+I'm silly once you get me yapping.

-I'm a spiritual otherkin and don't really vibe with the "kinning for fun" crowd.
-You do you, but I'm pretty serious serious my identity and we probably won't have a lot in common.
-It's not really fun for me.
-Species dysphoria and nightmares and whatnot.

-I am plural.
-Our origins are our business and our business alone.
-We refuse to engage in syscourse or with people who waste their time and energy on it.
-You'd do well to do the same.
-Your mental health will thank you.
-So will everyone else's.

-All that aside, I'm friendly, just pretty quiet.
-Have a great day!
+OTHERKIN
+I'm otherkin.
+I'm more of the spiritual variety, and it's not a "for fun" thing for me.
+My kintypes are The Doctor (Doctor Who Fictionkin), dragon, and werewolf.

+PLURALITY
+I'm plural.
+I prefer not to disclose my mental health status beyond that and I cannot possibly care less about any flavor of "syscourse."

+SOME NOTES
+I don't waste time with the majority of online discourse.
+I don't care how other people identify or why they identify that way.
+It's not my business, or anyone else's.
+So I don't waste my time with things like system discourse, otherkin discourse, queer infighting, etc. My recommendation would be for you to care less about things that don't actually affect you - it's freeing.

+I don't put all that much effort into my pony designs.
+I'm not fussed about shading and custom outlines or "looking good."
+I'm here to be silly, not to win a popularity or costume contest.
+If you're giving me grief for "low effort skins" I'm just gonna block you without a response, and you're gonna end up going right back to being bored. :>

+Regarding my Doctor kintype; please refrain from trying to quiz me, or trying to poke fun at sensitive spots (i.e, jokes about Rose Tyler).
+It's inconsiderate and I won't want to talk to you anymore.